dmnfarrell/tkintertable/README.md

 ```

 ### Change data in individual cells
-Simply get a handle on the table model and populate the data attribute (a dictionary) directly, then redraw the table.
+Simply get a handle on the table model dict and populate the data attribute (a dictionary) directly, then redraw the table.
 ```
 table.model.data[row][col] = value
 table.redrawTable()